What Are Commas? (with Examples)

-(1) Use a comma after phrase or clause that "sets the scene" at the start of a sentence.
+(1) After phrase or clause that "sets the scene" at the start of a sentence.

 - When I went to Paris, they just stared at me when I tried to speak French.
 (The "introduction" is shaded.)

-(2) Use a comma after a transitional phrase at the start of a sentence.
+(2) After a transitional phrase at the start of a sentence.